Transforming Errors into User Guidance

 The project kicked off when the system architect flagged a critical issue: '24 errors, but only 2 are visible in the UI,' risking user frustration and inefficiency.

-1. clear user feedback, 2. reduces support calls, and 3. fits seamlessly within the system architecture, enabling scalable design for current and future errors?
+How might I design a scalable, intuitive error UI system that translates backend errors into: 1. clear user feedback, 2. reduces support calls, and 3. fits seamlessly within the system architecture, enabling scalable design for current and future errors?

 🤝 Project Dependencies & Stakeholders identified

-I had to look beyond just the design and bring in different perspectives.
 To make sure the solution worked not only for end users, but also for the people behind the system.
 I collaborated closely with:

 System Architects – To understand the technical language and logic behind each error.